nandanaprabin/Projects/README.md

 The goal is to build a predictive model that helps the bank identify high-risk customers who are likely to default on their loans.
 This will enable the bank to manage its loan portfolio more effectively and minimize losses.

 ## Dataset
-The dataset consists of real Czech banking data from 1999, and it includes the following files:
+The dataset is taken from data.world:https://data.world/lpetrocelli/czech-financial-dataset-real-anonymized-transactions, consisting of real Czech banking data from 1999.
+It includes the following files:

 - account.csv – Details of the bank accounts (4500 records)
 - card.csv – Information on issued credit cards (892 records)